bitcoin/bitcoin/CONTRIBUTING.md

 Contributor Workflow
 --------------------

-The codebase is maintained using the "contributor workflow" where everyone without exception contributes patch proposals using "pull requests".
+The codebase is maintained using the "contributor workflow," where everyone without exception contributes patch proposals using "pull requests."
 This facilitates social contribution, easy testing and peer review.

 To contribute a patch, the workflow is as follows: